Spin glass models from the point of view of spin distributions: Introduction and main results

-\end{theorem} We will say a few words about various interpretations of (\ref{SC}) below but first let us describe the promised representation for the free energy.
-Let $\M_{inv}$ denote the set of distributions of exchangeable arrays generated by functions $\sigma:[0,1]^4\to\{-1,+1\}$ as in (\ref{sigma}) that satisfy invariance equations (\ref{SC}).
-Theorem \ref{ThSC} proves that $\M\subseteq \M_{inv}.$ Let
+We will say a few words about various interpretations of (\ref{SC}) below, but first let us describe the promised representation for the free energy.
+Let $\M_{\mathrm{inv}}$ denote the set of distributions of exchangeable arrays generated by functions $\sigma\dvtx[0,1]^4\to\{-1,+1\}$ as in (\ref{sigma}) that satisfy invariance equations (\ref{SC}) for all possible choices of parameters.
+Theorem~\ref{ThSC} proves that $\M \subseteq\M_{\mathrm{inv}}$.
+Let

 for $\eps\in\{-1,+1\}$,

 and let